hyeomans/hugo-blog-src/content/post/Resilience-with-disyuntor.md

 <!--more-->

 When working with distributed systems, you want resilience.
-If you're working with "micro-services," you probably have faced with a service going down.
+If you're working with "micro-services," you probably have faced with the problem of a service going down.
 When X service goes down, and Y and Z depend on X, every internal exception could potentially start taking other services down.

 If you don't work with micro-services, you might still have an integration with a payment provider